 My family — husband Curtis and children Kyle and Tyler.
 My three strong black men are extremely dedicated and passionate about living life to the fullest.
 Our belief in each other to achieve our hearts’ desires propels us to higher levels for our life goals.
 We believe our condition is not our conclusion.

 What motivates you?

-I am motivated by the hope of transforming schools to become spaces where children are centered in whole-child development.
+I am motivated by the hope of transforming schools to become spaces where children are centered on whole-child development.
 I believe that it is our moral imperative to reimagine what education can be.
-When we put children at the center of schooling and create environments that feel supportive, educators have the capacity to build student skills and mindsets that are necessary for lifelong learning.
+When we put children at the center of schooling and create environments that feel supportive, educators can build student skills and mindsets that are necessary for lifelong learning.

 “Your current condition is not your conclusion” and “The master’s tools will never dismantle the master’s house.”